srekoble/slider-mixin/README.md

 * `.slider-3`: for a slider with 3 slides (by default time is 3s)
 * `.slider-4`: for a slider with 4 slides (by default time is 3s)

-> Note: These are the current options 2, 3 and 4 slides.
+> Note: These are the current options 2, 3 or 4 slides.

 To create a slider with 3 slides you need to add the `.slider-3` classname.
 An example: